Here's all that you need to know about Mauritius in November:

 2. Bask in some blue waters and enjoy the marine life

-November is an excellent time to head over to Chamarel, a small village in Mauritius which woos tourists in large crowds.
+November is an excellent time to head over to Chamarel, a small village in Mauritius that woos tourists in large crowds.
 What's unique about this place?
 You might not realise the marvel until you climb up the deck and spectate down at the earth.
 You will then clearly notice that the sand is of seven different colours.
-The hue of colours ranges from golden, brown, yellow, to a surprisingly red, green, and blue.
+The hue of colours ranges from golden, brown, yellow, to surprisingly red, green, and blue.
 Also called "Terres des Sept Couleurs," the seven vibrant colours are seen due to a strange and rare geological oddity caused by volcanic activities.
-Red is patches of iron, and the blue colour is caused by aluminium.
-While you are there, take a trip to Chamarel Waterfalls for yet another great photo shoot opportunity to show off on the 'Gram.
+Red is a patch of iron, and the blue colour is caused by aluminium.
+While you are there, take a trip to Chamarel Waterfalls for yet another great photoshoot opportunity to show off on the 'Gram.

 4. Enjoy your time in Port Louis - the bustling city of Mauritius